-Ole is the author of Media Globalization and the Discovery Channel Networks (Routledge, 2010) and Music, Social Media and Global Mobility, also published by Routledge (2012).
-He is co-author of The Media Welfare State: Nordic Media in the Digital Era (2014, University of Michigan Press), and is currently working on his next book An Introduction to Global Media (under contract to Palgrave Macmillan).
-Ole’s work has appeared in journals such as Media, Culture and Society, First Monday and International Communication Gazette, and he has presented his work at conferences in the US, UK, France, Singapore, Iceland, Portugal and Germany.
+Ole is currently working on his next book An Introduction to Global Media (under contract to Palgrave Macmillan).
+He is the author of Media Globalization and the Discovery Channel Networks (Routledge, 2010) and Music, Social Media and Global Mobility, also published by Routledge (2012), and co-author of The Media Welfare State: Nordic Media in the Digital Era (2014, University of Michigan Press).
+Ole’s work has appeared in journals such as Media, Culture and Society, First Monday, International Communication Gazette, and Communication Research and Practice and he presents his work at international conferences, including ICA, regularly.
+He is member of the international advisory board of the journal Global Media and Communication.

-He has been a visiting researcher at the Centre for Mobilities Research, Lancaster University, UK, http://www.lancs.ac.uk/fass/centres/cemore/cemorepeople.htm, and a Visiting Scholar at the Center for Global Communication Studies, Annenberg School for Communication, University of Pennsylvania, USA, http://www.global.asc.upenn.edu/about-cgcs/cgcs-people/past-visiting-scholars/
+He has been a visiting researcher at the Centre for Mobilities Research, Lancaster University, UK, and Visiting Scholar at the Center for Global Communication Studies, Annenberg School for Communication, University of Pennsylvania, USA.

 His previous practical experience in the media and creative sector includes work in television documentary production, and contributions on many records within the wide genre of electronic music.

-Ole received his PhD in Media and Communications from University of Westminster, UK, in 2007, and an MA in Transnational Communications and the Global Media, Goldsmiths College, University of London, in 2003.
+Ole received his PhD in Media and Communications from University of Westminster, UK, and an MA in Transnational Communications and the Global Media, Goldsmiths College, University of London.

 - 2014.
 The Media Welfare State.
 Nordic Media in the Digital Era.
 University of Michigan Press.
 156 sider.
 ISBN: 978-0-472-05215-8.